-See App Agent Node Properties for more information.
+See App Agent Node Properties.

 The Java Agent tracks the collection and identifies potential leaks using a linear regression model.
 You can identify the root cause of the leak by tracking frequent access to the collection over a period of time.

-After it qualifies a collection, AppDynamics monitors the collection size for a long term growth trend.
+After it qualifies a collection, AppDynamics monitors the collection size for a long-term growth trend.
 Positive growth indicates the collection is the potential source of a memory leak.

 After AppDynamics identifies a leaking collection, the Java Agent automatically triggers diagnostics every 30 minutes.
 The diagnostics capture a shallow content dump and activity traces of the code path and business transactions that access the collection.
 You can drill down into any leaking collection monitored by the agent, to manually trigger Content Summary Capture and Access Tracking sessions.